Inclusive Course and Curriculum Design

 This stage produces

-• A documented design rationale that can guide future maintenance and iteration
+• A documented design rationale to guide future maintenance and iteration

-• Evaluation framework for tracking learner experience and identifying emerging barriers
+• An evaluation framework for tracking learner experience and identifying emerging barriers

 • Recommendations for institutional systems and infrastructure